-- The best dental services in Croatia
+- Best dental service in Croatia

-- Full dedication to the patient and his/her wishes
+- Full dedication to quality patient care

-- A bright smile for a lifetime
+- Bright smile for a lifetime

 Periodontology is a field of dentistry dealing with the study and treatment of the dental supportive structure (periodontium): gums, bone and fibers which connect the tooth to the bone.
 Periodontium stands for „around the tooth”.

 Periodontium diseases are usually slow, progressive and painless in their development.
 75% of people 35+ have one thing in common: at least one disease of the periodontium.
 After caries, periodontitis is the second most common oral cavity disease.
 After the age of 40, more people lose their natural teeth due to periodontitis than to caries.

 The foe in our mouth is called the plaque bacteria.
 Plaque is a colorless cluster of bacteria which remains on teeth, crowns, bridges and other oral cavity tissues.
 It is the main cause of the decay of the dental supportive structure and, if not removed, it can lead to instability and falling out of teeth and decay of the jaw bone.

 If your hands were bleeding every time you washed them, you would take that seriously, wouldn’t you?
 However, most people do not pay any special attention to the bleeding of the gums at brushing or flossing.
 But, beware!
 This is a sure indicator of the inflammation of the gums edges.
 This kind of inflammation is characteristic for gingivitis, which is the primary stage of periodontitis.
 If left untreated, the inflammation spreads to the inner layers causing the formation of the so-called gingivital pocket between the tooth and the gums.
 As a result periodontitis developes as the gravest form of the dental supportive structure disease.